 Yup, I’m a skating fan.

 But I’m a skater too.
-When I’m not working on my 4th Figure Test (passed #3 in 2007!), I’m trying to consistently land my doubles.
-I compete nearly every year in the U.S. Adult Figure Skating Championships, and am always thrilled to see my other skating buddies there.
+I’ve passed my 3rd Figure Test, all the Moves in the Field, my Novice Free, and I think through the Silver Dances (I’ll have to look that one up).
+But mainly I’m trying to consistently land my doubles and work on spins so I can compete nearly every year in the U.S. Adult Figure Skating Championships.
+I’m always thrilled to see my other skating buddies there.